Specific Plans and Community Plans

 Noise Contours Map

-Also, the Federal Aviation Administration’s Obstruction Evaluation Division (click here) provides a Notice Criteria Tool online (click here) to assist developers with determining appropriate structure height in the vicinity of local airports.
+FAA Review: The Federal Aviation Administration (FAA) Obstruction Evaluation Division (click here) provides a Notice Criteria Tool online (click here) to assist developers with determining appropriate structure height in the vicinity of local airports, and if an aeronautical study (prepared by the FAA) will be necessary.
+Filers must be registered as a user on the FAA website, and will need to provide the following information regarding the project:

-For information about airport operations (on the airport property itself), or the Airport Master Plan for on-airport improvements, go to the webpage for the Redlands Municipal Airport (by the Facilities & Community Services Department).
+Airport Master Plan: For information about airport operations (on the airport property itself) or future plans for improvements to the airport property itself, go to the webpage for the Redlands Municipal Airport (by the Facilities & Community Services Department).

 Sustainable Mobility Plan